FAQ

 I got an error on my GitHub GDS action.

-The best way to let me know is to open an issue on the template repository with a link to your wokwi design and I’ll get back to you.
+The best way to let me know is to ask a question in our community discord chat, in the #questions channel.
+Include a link to your repository and the error message.

 I got an error on my GitHub Documentation action.